-- ➤ Due: Thursday, April 14 @ 4:00 PM (electronic only no paper submission required) - ➤ A separate document regarding topics, format and submission guidelines, and late policy will be available on Moodle.
-Papers will be submitted to "Turnitin" for originality assessment.
-Personal privacy is protected. - > Students who have not submitted all assignments prior to the exam or have made no prior arrangements with the Professor to do so will not be permitted to write the Final Exam.
+- Due: Monday, DECEMBER 11 @ 4:00 PM (electronic only no paper submission required) - ➤ A separate document regarding topics, format and submission guidelines, and late policy will be available on Moodle.
+Papers will be submitted by the instructor to "Turnitin" for originality assessment.
+Personal privacy is protected. - > Students may be required to meet with the professor to discuss the content of the assignment before a final grade is attributed.
+Failures to meet in a timely fashion and failures to orally substantiate one's writing may result in a reduced or failing grade for the assignment. - > Students who have not submitted all assignments will not be permitted to write the Final Exam.